-In the United Kingdom, the Salomon Principle, which refers to the company's separate legal entities and limited liability, is very strong.
-Salomon & Salomon Co (1897) case law-based principle of limited liability where the corporation, being a legal entity, is separate from the shareholder and cannot hold liable to each other.
-Therefore, it is criticised that the recognition of group corporate responsibility in the UK has been lagging due the courts reluctancy114, this attitude may have increased due to the case of Adams v Cape Industries.
-However, some court cases of English law so far the most referenced in academic research and debate.
+In the United Kingdom, the Salomon Principle, which refers to the corporation's separate legal entity stand and limited liability, is very strong.
+Salomon & Salomon Co (1897), case law-based principle of limited liability where the corporation, being a legal entity, is separate from the shareholder and cannot hold liable to each other.
+However, it is criticised that the recognition of group corporate responsibility in the UK has been lagging due the courts reluctancy123, this attitude may have increased due to the case of Adams v Cape Industries.
+Therefore, some court cases of English law so far the most referenced in academic research and debate.
 When it comes to the discussion on the extension of corporate group liability, cases often cited are related to asbestos mines and operations.
 These cases raised awareness around the corporate group and made a significant contribution to the academic debate as to notions of fairness and regulatory should be contemplated for a parent and subsidiary corporates.
+The principle of veil lifting which denies the limited liability of the corporate has been introduced in the early years relatively, especially in the English-American legal system as judicial precedent.
+The Cape cases as an example of the liability within corporate groups.
+In Adams v Cape Industries Plc the House of Lords gave one of the rare decisions where a court examines examples of a lifting of the corporate veil.